aiacta-org/aac/README.md

 - 📧 Contact the Author: contact@aiacta.org
 - 📋 Governance: [docs/governance/aac-governance.md](https://github.com/aiacta-org/aac/docs/governance/aac-governance.md)

-The AIACTA Foundation is being formed as a neutral non-profit to govern the specification, certification, and AAC distributions.
+The AIACTA™ Foundation is being formed as a neutral non-profit to govern the specification, certification, and AAC distributions.

 Founding Partners, Sponsors, and Board member advisors are welcome and encouraged at: [foundation@aiacta.org]